sooriyaarachchi/pybites.github.io-src/content/python-packaging.md

 Last week we introduced [Karma Bot](https://github.com/pybites/karmabot) in part 1 of this series.
 I will use it to show you how I ended up organizing the code.
 Then I will show a simpler script refactored into a package.

 Packaging your code makes it easier for others to use.
 It also adds more structure to your code which leads to more maintainable code.
-Finally it mamespaces your code, *one honking great idea*.
+Finally it namespaces your code, *one honking great idea*.

 At the very basic level you create a package by putting one or more modules (.py files) inside a folder together with a \_\_init\_\_.py file.
 This file turns the folder into a package.
 Your code should ideally not go in that file.
 It is used for imports and setup.